After a welcome quiet spell, some alarming developments on 43rd Avenue

 The homeowning neighbor tells us that those parcels were available for sale, but at an extremely high price ($150K).
 Note that these parcels were advertised a year ago as "possible commercial":

-There has been no definitive word on the starting bid price at the auction, but some folks presume it to be high ($100K?), based on a presumption that the proponent of industial rezoning will insist on buying the parcels, and a high opening bid will maximize the estate's take.
-Others are skeptical (as the parcels there in the past have sold for $10K-$30K), meaning there's a possibility that a new owner might be able to win at auction.
+There has been no definitive word on the starting bid price at the auction, but it is presumed to be high ($100K?), based on a presumption that the proponent of industial rezoning will insist on buying the parcels, and a high opening bid will maximize the estate's take.

 If the industrial property owner succeeds in buying these two parcels he will be one step closer to industrializing this large swath of what has always been a residential neighborhood.